bekk/bekk-christmas/post/react/two-applications-one-repository.md

 #### Bundling

-Second, bundle everything.
-Building the applications requires two different build systems.
+Secondly, bundle everything.
+Building these applications requires two different build systems.
 For web we use **Webpack** and for React Native - **Metro**.
 Both systems implement the same concept, one main entry file with references (directly or indirectly) to the entire application, which is then traced and bundled into a single file.
 When separate implementations are required for the different applications, a .web.js or .native.js file extension can be added to expose the file to only one of the build systems.
 Metro has built in support for .native.js, and Webpack can be configured to also accept .web.js.

 #### Third parties

 Thanks to Yarn workspace module resolution works out of the box.
-However, library developers some times requires files to exist in a certain location.
-When there is no way to override config, or get a pull-request accepted, the last resort is to patch source files.
+However, library developers sometimes requires files to exist in a certain location.
+When there is no way to override the config, or get a pull-request accepted, the last resort is to patch source files.
 If you’re new to patching, check out [Mats Byrkjeland’s post about patching your node_modules](https://opensource.christmas/2019/4).
 The advantage of patching is that you can make the change as specific as you need.
 The disadvantage is now you have to support the patch for every library update.
 Luckily not all files changes with every release, and for us patching is rare.

 ## Other Possibilities

-Monorepo is not the only solution when developing for native and web.
+A monorepo is not the only solution when developing for native and web.
 When these applications was created, we had absolutely all the business logic on the client side which affected the choice having one repository.
-Over the years we have moved more of our logic over to cloud functions (see the article written by Carl Joachim about [Firebase functions in Entur](https://thecloud.christmas/2019/17)), that may have influenced the decision of a monorepo vs. several repositories today.
+Over the years we have moved more of our logic over to cloud functions (see the article written by Carl Joachim about [Firebase functions in Entur](https://thecloud.christmas/2019/17)), that could have influenced the decision of a monorepo vs. several repositories today.

 Another possibility when developing for native and web, is the `react-native-web`.
 It provides much of the logic and code of [React Native for the web](https://github.com/necolas/react-native-web).
 We tried to use this as a part of our project, but decided to remove it due to the lack of semantics.
-Also, the div-o-rama that goes along with the native code bleeds over to the web applications.
-An example is the repetetive styling you need for React Native components, which is separate styling for each view due to the lack inheritance for native.
+The div-o-rama that goes along with the native code bleeds over to the web applications.
+Another example is the repetitive styling you need for React Native components, which is separate styling for each view due to the lack inheritance.
 In addition we had rarely a 100% one-to-one connection between native and web, which in most cases would create separate views.

 So, all-in-all, it is hard to give a "correct answer" of what you should use when developing for web and native applications.
 However, even with the complexity of the setup we have been through, we are satisfied with our structure and would recommend it to others struggling with the decision of the setup of your projects!